 Horse owners are a very passionate sector of the agricultural community and high expectations are placed upon university equine programs.
 The quality of private equine ranches as well as the quality of equine facilities at community colleges and other universities in the Southern Great Plains varies greatly.
 With strong personnel and curriculum already in place, our Department is poised to offer the strongest equine program in the region.

 The primary mission of our Equine Program is to provide students with an opportunity to improve their knowledge of horse care and health, handling, and business related matters.
 The Department currently offers ten undergraduate courses that range in focus from “Horsemanship” to “Veterinary Techniques in the Equine.”
 Under the existing curriculum, a student can qualify for a Minor in Equine Studies or Equine Science.
-The Equine Manager, Lindsey Walton, teaches the majority of the classes with other faculty members teaching the remaining classes.
-The Department also has additional support staff that plays a critical role in the feeding and breeding of the horse herd.

 Texas A&M University-Commerce has riding horses, horses in training, and a breeding herd.
 As of Se[tember 2013, the university has 8 broodmares, 17 riding horses, 3 studs, 1 yearling, and 3 weanlings.
 Horses are also boarded by students in the pasture or stall by fee-based contractual agreement.